Friday, 30 June 2017

 |Nope, I dunno why he's wearing a deckchair either|

-For those of you who don't have a blog of your own, but would sometimes like to, here's an invitation for you.
+For those of you who don't have a blog of your own, but would sometimes like to (or even if you do), here's an invitation for you.
 Write a guest post for Crivens! and savour the sizzling sensation of seeing your words in print.
 It'll bring you such fame that you won't be able to walk down the road without being besieged by hordes of screaming, admiring females trying to touch you and slipping you their 'phone numbers.
 (That reminds me, I really must give some of them a call one day.)

 Let me know if you're interested.